These homeschool portfolio checklists (free) can help you make sure you have what you need.

 If you’re legally required to do homeschool portfolios, it's a good idea to check with your homeschool evaluator to find out what they look for.
 Ask about specific types of samples, how many samples per subject, number of pages, and if they prefer to have the subjects tabbed for easy access.

-These free printable pack of homeschool portfolio checklists includes one page with the requirements and subjects for PA (which is a high regulated state).
+These free homeschool portfolio printables pack of checklists includes one page with the requirements and subjects for PA (which is a high regulated state).
 Our homeschool portfolios always include:

 - Student Name

 - Academic Year

-- Attendance Chart (We are legally required to homeschool 180 days.
+- Attendance Records or Chart (We are legally required to homeschool 180 days.
 Some states require a specific number of hours.)

 - Reading Log (includes curriculum and books the boys have read over the year)

 - Evaluator's Letter

 - Subject Summaries

 - Standardized Test Results (In our state, these tests are required for grades 3, 5, 8.
 We use the online CAT from Christian Liberty) included in the student portfolio

 - Fire Safety